ECRomaneli/ngrocker/README.md

 Now you can access then, into your host machine with address localhost:80.

+**IMPORTANT:** If you change the `.env` file, you must restart the containers for the new settings to work.

 ## Nginx Configured Names

 If you can use nginx, just set the name of website into NGROK_TUNNEL_ADDRESS: